17 Horror Movie Remakes That You Should Actually Watch

 Let Me In (2009)

-Based on the Swedish movie Let The Right One In from 2008, Let Me In could have easily become of those American remakes that just didn’t get the original tone and traded in Scandinavian restraint for homegrown gratuitous violence.
+Based on the Swedish movie Let the Right One In from 2008, Let Me In could have easily become of those American remakes that just didn’t get the original tone and traded in Scandinavian restraint for homegrown gratuitous violence.
 But it didn’t — instead, it became an early preview of the coming art-house horror renaissance we’re experiencing today.
-Before taking over the revived Planet of the Apes franchise or assuming the controls of the next Batman, director Matt Reeves delivered this quiet modern vampire tale that doubles as an adolescent love story.
+Before taking over the revived Planet of the Apes franchise or assuming the controls of the next Batman, director Matt Reeves delivered this quiet, modern vampire tale that doubles as an adolescent love story.
 It’s tender, tense, and a fantastic update to the deeply entrenched vampire narrative that’s been around longer than horror movies themselves.

-Invasion Of The Body Snatchers (1978)
+Invasion of the Body Snatchers (1978)

 The original Body Snatchers came out in 1956, and it remains one of the great American horror films this day.
 In an incredibly impressive feat, the same can be said for the 1978 remake starring Donald Sutherland as a San Francisco man witnessing the takeover of humanity by an alien race in need of a new home planet to colonize.
 The performances are outstanding.
 The practical effects are chilling.
 And that final shot featuring Sutherland with his finger pointing and his mouth agape is iconic.